will297245/sir-omicron-modelling-r/README.md

 ## Repository contents

-- `project.qmd` — complete Quarto analysis
+- `epidemic-modelling.qmd` — complete Quarto analysis
-- `project.pdf` — rendered report
+- `epidemic-modelling.r` — the underlying r code document
 - `omicron.csv` — data used in the analysis

 ## Reproducing the analysis